SvenGDK/OrbisPro/README.md

   - Set the notification duration (in seconds)
 - Account Management Settings
   - Change the Username
+- Gamepad Settings
+  - Adjust the polling rate of gamepad 1-4 (only 1 is currently working atm)
+  - The gamepad input option
+  - Set the gamepad button layout

 ## Font Note
 OrbisPro will use the [SST font family](https://font.download/font/sst) ONLY if installed.<br>
 It is NOT included in the repository nor in the final archive.

 ## Notes for portable consoles
-- Set the Control Mode to "Gamepad" for the best experience
+- Set the Control Mode to "Gamepad" for the best experience on portable Windows devices
-  - If "Gamepad" mode is disabled you might not be able to use button combinations
+  - If "Gamepad" mode is disabled you might not be able to use button combinations or do anything in OrbisPro without any other controller or keyboard connected

 ## Used Libraries
 - [DiscUtils](https://github.com/discutils/discutils)